buwituze/Containerizing_Web_Application/README.md

 3. To add a new project:

-  1. Click on the ‘Add Project’ button.
+  a.
+Click on the ‘Add Project’ button.
   b.
 Enter the project name, due date, and due time in the form.
   c.
 Click on the ‘Save’ button to save the project.